a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 - E. T. Jaynes, *Probability Theory: The Logic of Science*
 - (law of large numbers? philosophy?)

+- **Scientific Method, Induction, Conscilience, Convergence**
+- anthropic principle, ...
+- scientific method
+- John Dewey, *Logic: The Theory of Inquiry*
+- Tom Beakbane, *How to Understand Everything: Consilience: A New Way to See the World*
+- problem of induction, consilience of inductions, William Whewell, *History of the Inductive Sciences*, *The Philosophy of the Inductive Sciences*
+- Richard Watson, natural induction, (articles)
+- John D Norton, material induction, *The Material Theory of Induction*, *The Large-Scale Structure of Inductive Inference* ...
+- G. A. Cory Jr, *The Consilient Brain*, *Toward Consilence*, ...
+- Peter Watson, *Convergence the Idea at the Heart of Science*
+- Mario Bunge, *Emergence and Convergence: Qualitative Novelty and the Unity of Knowledge*

+- **Causation**
+- Jonas Peters, Dominik Janzing, and Bernhard Scholkopf, *Elements of Causal Inference Foundations and Learning Algorithms*

 - **history of trade, debt & money**
 - ...